ecg-marktplaats/marktplaats-api-guidelines/source/20-resource-representation-format.rst

 Serialization format: HAL in UTF-8 encoding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *HAL* MUST be used as representation format for all non-binary resources.
-See deviations-from-hal_ for more information.
+See deviations-from-hal_. for more information.

 Example document :